klahrich/chiefhustler/content/diary/65-mako-mining-2022q2.md

 The current run-rate OCF is ~US30M.

-x6 => fair price at the current production (500tpd) is ~US$180M or CA$234.
+x6 => fair price at the current production (500tpd) is ~US$180M or CA$234M.

-So according to the CEO, the current EV of CA$172 represents a 26% discount.
+So according to the CEO, the current EV of CA$172M represents a 26% discount.

-And if/when production doubles, let's say (after synergies) yielding OCF of US$70M, we should be able to get a market cap of US$420M or CA$545.
-With 657M shares outstanding, that's a stock price of CA$0.83 or a 3.6x.
+And if/when production doubles, let's say yielding OCF of US$70M (after synergies), we should be able to get a market cap of US$420M or CA$545M.
+With 657M shares outstanding, that's a stock price of CA$0.83 or 3.6x from here.

 Just to be clear, this is the opinion of the CEO so take it with a grain of salt, and it relies on doubling the production capacity as well as a proven long-enough mine life.